vitejs/vite/docs/config/index.md

 - **Type:** `boolean`
 - **Default:** `true` if `outDir` is inside `root`

   By default, Vite will empty the `outDir` on build if it is inside project root.
-It will emit a warning if `outDir` is outside of root to avoid accidentially removing important files.
+It will emit a warning if `outDir` is outside of root to avoid accidentally removing important files.
 You can explicitly set this option to suppress the warning.
 This is also available via command line as `--emptyOutDir`.

 ### build.brotliSize